openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

 **single select problem**

   A problem that asks learners to select one answer from a list of options.
-  For more information, see :ref:`partnercoursestaff:Single Select`.
+  For more information, see :ref:`Single Select`.

 .. _Special Exam_g: